juliakloiber/superrr/_faqs/how-are-the-principles-interconnected-how-are-they-distinguished.md

 ---
-title: How can one contribute or make suggestions?
+title: How are the principles interconnected?
+How are they distinguished?
 order: 5
 ---
 We are currently exploring how to make working on the principles as accessible as possible.
 One possible format will be online/offline collective writing and discussion workshops.